0% credit cards explained

 Some 0% credit cards also allow balance transfers, meaning you can transfer any high-interest debt onto a card with a different provider (which offers 0% interest for a fixed period).

-This makes your debt easier to manage and provides you with an opportunity to pay off the money owed without interest building up.
-Within the promotional 0% period, it’s wise to pay off as much as you can manage.
+This can help make your debt easier to manage, giving you the chance to pay off the credit card debt without incurring further interest.
+It’s wise to pay off as much as you can manage within the promotional 0% period.
 For an in-depth look at how this works, read our guide on credit card balance transfers.

 What are the drawbacks of 0% credit cards?

-Annual or balance transfer charges may also apply when using 0% credit cards, so it’s important you’re fully aware of the terms and conditions before entering into an agreement.
-For instance, with balance transfers, there are typically fees of around 3-5% of the money transferred.
+• Charges may apply: You may need to pay annual or balance transfer fees when using 0% credit cards, so it’s important that you’re fully aware of the terms before entering into an agreement.
+For instance, balance transfer cards may charge fees of around 3 to 5% of the total balance transferred.

-Finally, if you make a late payment or miss a payment altogether, you may be charged and lose your promotional offer.
-Plus, this could lead to credit score damage, something which you want to avoid at all costs.
+• Late payments may end your promotional offer: If you make a late payment or miss a payment altogether, you may be charged and lose your promotional offer.
+Plus, this could damage your credit score, which you should avoid at all costs.

 How to use a 0% card responsibly